 MQTT QoS is a level of service that serves as a consensus between a publisher and a broker on one hand, and the broker and a subscriber – on the other regarding a guarantee to successfully dispatch an MQTT message.
 Therefore, when we look at MQTT messaging process in general, we can see precisely two publishing stages that we need to consider during an MQTT message transmission:

-- From a publisher (sender) to a broker (receiver), and
+- From a publisher (data sender) to a broker (data receiver), and

-- From the broker (sender) to a subscriber (receiver).
+- From the broker (data sender) to a subscriber (data receiver).

 In every message transmission, the broker acts as a middleman between the publisher and subscriber, performing a role of both a receiver and sender of data.
 To enable messaging, the MQTT broker completes a number of steps.

 When an MQTT client is trying to subscribe to a topic, it sends a SUBSCRIBE packet that, among other information, also includes a wanted QoS level.
+Read our ultimate guide to learn what MQTT packet is.
 The broker, in turn, answers this request with a SUBACK packet and specifies a corresponding return code to confirm the subscription (including the QoS level).